hounddesk/pkg-template/README.md

 # pkg-template

-The best starting point for your new NPM package
+The best starting point for your new Node project

 ## Installation